magocoin/magocoin2/doc/gitian-building.md

 reboot
 ```

 At the end the VM is rebooted to make sure that the changes take effect.
-The steps in this
+The stmagocoin in this
 section need only to be performed once.

 Installing gitian
 ------------------

 Re-login as the user `debian` that was created during installation.
-The rest of the steps in this guide will be performed as that user.
+The rest of the stmagocoin in this guide will be performed as that user.

 There is no `python-vm-builder` package in Debian, so we need to install it from source ourselves,